LQR471814/Quizizz-Hack/README.md

 #### By now technically if you already have the answers in the form of that file you downloaded.
 Although, that file to someone who isn't technically inclined is pretty much jibberish and to someone who is technically inclined may be a bit annoying to read (There are a lot of unnecessary nested dictionaries).
 So I modified a parser from an existing Quizizz bot <https://github.com/reteps/quizizz-bot> The bot does not currently work at the time of writing but I got some of the parser code from it.

-#### Once you have the parser downloaded, put the `parser.py` and the file you downloaded earlier in the same folder.
-Then run `parser.py` and it will output a file called `answers.json`.
-Open `answers.json` and boom!
+#### Once you have the parser downloaded:
+ - put the `parser.py` and the file you downloaded earlier in the same folder.
+ - run `parser.py` and it will output a file called `answers.json`.
+ - Open `answers.json` and boom!
 You have your answers.

-If you can't read .JSON file format, you should probably learn how to but it isn't hard.
+ ##### If you can't read .JSON file format, you should probably learn how to but it isn't hard.

 ![alt text](https://github.com/LQR471814/Quizizz-Hack/blob/master/get-answers-2.jpg)